Dar-ya218/Dar-ya218/README.md

 <h1 align="center">Hi 👋, I'm Darya Bochkovska</h1>
-<h3 align="center">A passionate developer from Barcelona</h3>
+<h3 align="center">A passionate Full-Stack Developer from Barcelona</h3>

+-🌱 **Currently Exploring**: Full-stack development with a focus on **Python**, **Artificial Intelligence**, and **React**.

 - 👨‍💻 One of my projects are available at [https://www.solucions-interiorismo.com/](https://www.solucions-interiorismo.com/)

 - 💬 Ask me about **React, JavaScript, TypeScript, HTML, CSS, C, Python and IA**

 - ⚡ Fun fact **I'm good team player and can work by me self, decisive.
-I love challenge and have a very good communication skills.**
+I love challenge and have a very good communication skills.
+I'm a curious explorer who enjoys diving into new technologies and sharing knowledge with others.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">